johnston9/MS3-Shot-Caller/README.md

      will be taken to the "Add New Images" page.
 They can follow the instructions telling them how to upload and get an SRC for the new file from Cloudinary, or a similar app, and enter an SRC here.
-They will also be told that if they want to use an image already uploades by a user in the department messages they can just right click on the image and enter it here.
+They will also be told that if they want to use an image already uploaded by a user in the department messages they can right click on the image and enter it here.
+They can also click on the "Check Image" button to ensure the URL is correct.

 <h2 align="center">
 <img src="documentation/readme-images/st-1.png" width="90%">
 </h2>

-- They will get a flash message to tell them if it was sucessful.
+- They will get a flash message to tell them if it was successful.

 <h2 align="center">
 <img src="documentation/readme-images/st-2.png" width="90%">